DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 >
 > One day later, Baron Vallakovich responds by sending Izek to summon the players to **N3.
 Burgomaster's Mansion**, where he accuses them of causing his faithful guards to disappear and threatens to exile them from Vallaki.
 (The players can win back his good graces by promising to recover the bones themselves.)

-# E4.
+# D3.
 Arasek Stockyard
 <span class="citation"><em>This scene takes place in Chapter 5: Area N5.</em></span>

 Arasek Stockyard is largely as described in <span class="citation">N5.
 Arasek Stockyard (p.
 115)</span>.
 However, while Rictavio's wagon is mostly covered by old and faded paint, the Carnival of Wonders sign on its side is brand new and fresh-painted.

-If one of the players expresses an interest in breaking into the wagon, [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] discourages them from doing so if he is present.
+If one of the players expresses an interest in breaking into the wagon, [[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] discourages them from doing so if he is present.

 If a player nonetheless attempts to unlock or force open the door to the wagon, the entire wagon suddenly rocks violently from side to side.
 The players can also hear the sound of something with large, heavy claws scratching against the interior of the wagon.
 (The rocking and scratches are made by the ghost of Erasmus van Richten, a **poltergeist** seeking to protect Arabelle by scaring visitors away.)

 If the players successfully break the door to the wagon or pick its padlock, they find that the wagon’s interior contains a soft bed of straw, a comfortable woolen blanket, a few books, and a young Vistana girl—Arabelle—who is clutching a plush saber-toothed tiger to her chest and wearing a beaded necklace with a carved copper amulet.
-(For more information about Arabelle, see [[Arc F - The Missing Vistana]].)
+(For more information about Arabelle, see [[Arc E - The Missing Vistana]].)
-# E5.
+# D4.
 Coffin Maker's Shop
 <span class="citation"><em>This scene takes place in Chapter 5: Area N6.</em></span>

 The coffin maker's shop is largely as described in <span class="citation">N6.
 Coffin Maker's Shop (p.
 116)</span>.
-However, the crates in **N6f.
-Vampire Nest** have been replaced by three coffins packed with grave dirt from Castle Ravenloft, which contain two **vampire spawn** and **Volenta Popofsky**, one of Strahd's vampiric brides.
+However, the crates in <span class="citation">N6f.
+Vampire Nest (p.
+118)</span> have been replaced by three coffins packed with grave dirt from Castle Ravenloft, which contain two **vampire spawn** and **Volenta Popofsky**, one of Strahd's vampiric brides.
+In addition, players who explore <span class="citation">N6f.
+Vampire Nest (p.
+118)</span> find a faded green-tinged pentagram 5 feet in diameter burned onto the floor at the edge of the room, just beyond the vampires' coffins.

+> [!lore]+ **The Burned Pentagram**
+> The green pentagram is a remnant of Volenta's use of the teleportation brazier in <span class="citation">K78.
+Brazier Room (p.
+82)</span>.
+If asked, Henrik doesn't know what it signifies.
+However, he can share with the players that, one night shortly after he first met Volenta, a sickly green light flashed through the shop, with her two **vampire spawn** companions exiting from  <span class="citation">N6f.
+Vampire Nest (p.
+118)</span> shortly thereafter.

 Henrik van der Voort, the coffin maker, follows the following schedule: